decentralized-identity/faq/docs/spec.md

 the translation between schemata or systems and the reconstruction of lost or foreign contexts in the case these are lost.

-##### So what exactly is JSON-LD ? ❗❗
+##### So what exactly is JSON-LD, then, if not a kind of JSON? ❗❗

-JSON-LD is a way of encoding complex, semantically-disambiguated information about data in the handy JSON format that developers interact with all the time.
+JSON-LD is a way of encoding complex, semantically-disambiguated information about data in a variant or a subset of the the handy JSON format that developers interact with all the time.
 The underlying, graph-structured information can be composed and navigated like a graph using RDF, without necessarily requiring the developer to go down the RDF rabbithole-- it does this by constraining JSON in a form where it can be parsed as, or converted to, RDF.
 In fact, a version of an LD document that has been converted to RDF (or at least, that can be treated as RDF by standard RDF tooling) is referred to as an "**expanded version**".

-A JSON LD document looks like a regular JSON blobl except for a few eccentricities (like the mandatory @Context key/value pair), but works quite differently under the hood.
+A JSON LD document looks like a regular JSON blob except for a few eccentricities (like the mandatory @Context key/value pair), but works quite differently under the hood.
 Processing an LD blob as it if were a vanilla JSON blob can lead to confusion and bad interoperability.
 For more information, see "Advanced Topics: JSON-LD".

-##### Do I have to use JSON-LD to use VCs? ❗❓️ 🌶🌶
+##### Do I *have* to use JSON-LD to use VCs? ❗❓️ 🌶🌶

 Yes and no-- the Verifiable Credentials [data model specification](https://www.w3.org/TR/vc-data-model/), currently in Candidate